W4G1/multithreading/README.md

 #### Option A: Automatic Management (Recommended)

-This library leverages the [Explicit Resource Management](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/using) proposal (`using` keyword).
+This library has support for the [Explicit Resource Management](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/using) proposal (`using` keyword).
 When you acquire a lock, it returns a guard.
 When that guard goes out of scope, the lock is automatically released.

 ```typescript
 import { spawn, move, Mutex } from "multithreading";